dthusian/spells-mod/lang.md

 - `slot`: Any slot
 - `slot.num`: A slot containing a number
 - `slot.vec`: A slot containing a vector
-- `slot.entity`: A slot containing an entity
+- `slot.ent`: A slot containing an entity
 - `slot=num`: Any slot; will be overwritten with a number
 - `slot=vec`: Any slot; will be overwritten with a vector
-- `slot=entity`: Any slot; will be overwritten with an entity
+- `slot=ent`: Any slot; will be overwritten with an entity

 ### General Instructions